department-of-veterans-affairs/vagov-content/pages/privacy.md

 <h3>Logging Out</h3>

-Please remember to log out when you are finished using personalized VA.gov services.
+Please remember to sign out when you are finished using personalized VA.gov services.
 Logging out prevents someone else from accessing your personal information if you leave, share, or use a public computer (located, for example, in a library or an Internet cafe) and your session hasn’t automatically “timed out” or shut down.
-You should remember to log out.
-If you forget to log out or 30 minutes of non-activity pass, the session will time out.
+You should remember to sign out.
+If you forget to sign out or 30 minutes of non-activity pass, the session will time out.

 <h3>Information Sharing</h3>